lucasSaavedra123/dynamic_clustering/README.md

 rm -r ./ext
 ```

-## Simulation with Docker
+## Docker Image for Dynamic Simulations

-As the proyect was executen on Windows, we avoided Linux virtualizations and simulations are faster on Linux.
+The proyect was executed on Windows to avoid Linux virtualizations.
+However, we noticed that these simulation run faster on Linux systems.
 We used Docker to run simulations and we used the following code to run it:

 ```
 docker build -t dynamic_simulations .